iesahin/xvc/book/src/ref/xvc-file.md

-  recheck   Get files from cache by copy or *link carry-in  Carry (commit) changed files to cache copy      Copy from source to another location in the workspace list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages
+  recheck   Get files from cache by copy or *link carry-in  Carry (commit) changed files to cache copy      Copy from source to another location in the workspace move      Move files to another location in the workspace list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages